Laura Leyba-Newton on succeeding in a male-dominated STEM field

 About the NEON #WomeninSTEM series

 According to U.S. Census Bureau statistics, women in fields commonly referred to as STEM (science, technology, engineering, mathematics) made up only 25 percent of the STEM workforce in 2011.
 However, women now make up half the national workforce, and earn more college and graduate degrees than men.
 So, why are women not going into STEM careers?
-In this series of interviews of staff at National Ecological Observatory Network (NEON), we will feature some of the amazing female STEM professionals at NEON and ask them to talk about how they found their way into the world of STEM and what words of advice they have to give the next generation of girls in STEM.
+In this series of interviews of Battelle employees working on the National Ecological Observatory Network (NEON), we will feature some of the amazing female STEM professionals at Battelle and ask them to talk about how they found their way into the world of STEM and what words of advice they have to give the next generation of girls in STEM.

-NEON STEM-related positions include engineers, scientists, educators, computer scientists, system engineers and more.
+STEM positions for the NEON project include engineers, scientists, educators, computer scientists, system engineers and more.
 To learn about current career opportunities, visit our Careers page.